Qantas Airways Opens New First Class Lounges

 "Lounges are an important part of differentiation for long haul international travelers, which is why we have drawn on the knowledge of world leading experts and brands to deliver the most luxurious atmosphere for our customers," said Wally R. Mariani.
 "These initiatives are part of a progressive luxury product upgrade being rolled out in anticipation of the airline's Airbus A380 fleet being delivered from 2008," he added.

-Luxury hotel group Sofitel manage the lounges with staff trained through its specialized Acadamie Accor hotel school.
+Luxury hotel group Sofitel will manage the lounges with all staff undergoing specialist training through its Acadamie Accor hotel school.

-Additionally, Qantas launched a new premium check-in service at Sydney and Melbourne international terminals, with First Class customers checked in prior to arriving at the airport and greeted at the curb by a Qantas First Host and porter, coinciding with the lounge openings.
+Additionally, Qantas will be launching a new premium check-in service at Sydney and Melbourne international terminals, with First Class customers checked in prior to arriving at the airport and greeted at the curb by a Qantas First Host and porter, to coincide with the lounge openings.